 Quality.
 Investing in the right printer can ensure high-quality barcodes, which reduces the risk of unreadable labels, chargebacks and downtime for your business.

 The first step in selecting a barcode printer is to determine what your barcode label will be used for, and what surface it will adhere to.
 Are you printing shipping labels for boxes, small labels for delicate items such as jewelry, or waterproof labels for shampoo bottles?
-Think about the elements that your labels will need to withstand, and use the following questions as a guide.
+Think about the elements that your labels will need to withstand, and use the following points as a guide.

 What will your label need to resist?
 Labels are subjected to a lot of wear and tear and may be exposed to a variety of elements that can affect print quality.